 We all need a place to go (if only in our minds) when things get stressful, depressing, sad, hard, or simply boring . . . a place that breeds a sense of peace, solace, enthusiasm, delight, renewal or joy.
 It may be a real or imagined place; it might involve a person, a group, or a culture; it may be a different time or era; it may be a fantasy, or a place you can actually visit, or . . . it may be purely spiritual in nature.

 My happy place isn’t always happy.
 It was almost destroyed in 2005 by a hurricane, making me realize that it was much more than just a fun place to get away.
 I wasn’t alone in this awakening, for the tragedy caused the world to become more aware of this city’s historical, cultural, musical, culinary and economic importance.
-Prior to the hurricane it had primarily just been a cool place to visit, but afterwards many joined together with a passion to preserve, rebuild, restore and renew one of the most unique cities in the world . . .
+Prior to the hurricane, it had primarily just been a cool place to visit, but after the storm, many joined together with a passion for preserving, rebuilding, restoring and renewing one of the most unique cities in the world . . .
 New Orleans.